H G HireGauge Speak with our team

 The economics work when two conditions are true:

-2. The cost of a mis-hire is high enough that preventing 2–4 of them per year covers the entire investment.
+2. The cost of a mis-hire is high enough that preventing 2–4 of them per year covers the investment.
 In healthcare operational roles, this is almost always true.

 For mid-market healthcare-services companies hiring 25+ care coordinators, RCM specialists, or contact center agents per year, the math is rarely close.
 The question stops being whether to build a real assessment and starts being whether to build it yourself or partner with someone who does it for a living.